Group Counseling

 Reclaiming Space: A Fat Empowerment Group

-• Thursdays, 3:00 – 4:30 pm, via Zoom, March 14 to May 2
+• Thursdays, 3:00 – 4:30 pm, via Zoom, September 26 to December 5

 • Open to undergraduate and graduate / professional students

-• Facilitators: Aurora Tivey, LMSW and Courtney MaeRose, LMSW
+• Facilitator: Aurora Tivey, LMSW

 A weekly process group for people in fat bodies to gather in a safe and judgement free space.
 This space is a celebration of large bodies and hopes to offer an escape from the persistent cultural influences that prioritize specific body types.
 Group members will offer support to one another on any relevant themes including existing in fat bodies on campus, utilizing spaces designed for thin bodies, addressing fat-phobia in personal and professional relationships, and any other topics group members bring forward.
 [How to join]